lulzzz/Inputshare/readme.md

 Note 2: There is current no UI for this project, but will be added later in development.

-Note 3: The client is currently a placeholder while the server is being developed.
-When the server is at a reasonable state, a Windows service version of the client will be created to allow  more functionality (Alt+ctrl+delete, sending inputs to the login screen etc).
-A standalone client will also be created.

 ## Demo ##
 Quick demo: